Xilinx/mlir-aie/reference_designs/ipu-xrt/vision_pipelines/color_threshold/README.md

 # <ins>Color Threshold</ins>

-The Color Threshold pipeline design consists of a 4 threshold blocks in separate tiles that process a different region of an input image.
+The Color Threshold pipeline design consists of 4 threshold blocks in separate tiles that process a different region of an input image.
 The results are then merged back together and sent to the output.

 To compile desing in Windows:
 ```